-Like fingerprints, there are some decisions that are one-of-a-kind, which makes them extremely rare.
+Like fingerprints, there are some decisions that are one of a kind, which makes them extremely rare.
 This article defines and describes a new term, fingerprint decision.

 Each person has a set of fingerprints that are one-of-a-kind.
 Even identical twins are not exactly identical.
 Identical twins are formed when one fertilized egg splits in two.
-At that moment, each twin begins his or her own set of experiences.
-These are not experiences like studying for a test, playing a computer game, or going to Disney World.
+At that moment, each twin begins his or her own own set of experiences.
+These are not experiences like studying for a test or playing a computer game.
 Still, they are experiences that result in different fingerprints by the time the twins are born.
-Everyone, including identical twins, has a never-to-be-repeated set of fingerprints.
+Everyone, including identical twins, has a never-tobe-repeated set of fingerprints.
 At right is a photo of a digital fingerprint.